 Members of local indigenous communities can benefit from some employment opportunities in wind farm projects, either during construction or operations.
-Skill development and industry participation programs for the local and indigenous communities may be provided by wind energy companies, mainly during construction since, during operation, wind farms generally have very low permanent workforces.
+Provisions for skill development and industry participation programmes for the local and indigenous communities should be negotiated with wind energy companies during project planning and design.
+During operation, wind farms generally have very low permanent workforces.
+The Colombian Energy Transition Law of 2019 requires that companies in remote areas spend a share of project revenues within the municipality hosting the project.61